 - Private enterprises can be a conduit for benefiting “poor” or “unfortunate” individuals.
 However, any benefit to private enterprise should be merely incidental to accomplishing the primary focus of aiding needy individuals.

-- Businesses that agree to reopen and rehire qualifying unemployed individuals can be stabilized—with loans and grants—to ensure they can deliver the desired benefit to those individuals.
+- Businesses that agree to reopen and rehire qualifying unemployed individuals can be stabilized—with loans first and then perhaps an argument can be made for grants in rare cases—to ensure a business can survive to deliver the desired benefit to those individuals.
 In community development and disaster assistance programs, stabilization involves financial underwriting of the aided business and consists of verifying the following:

 - The aided business would not be able to reopen without the assistance, which is determined by evaluating its financials;